mikessh/vdjtools-doc/sphinx/input.rst

    segment (`-X`) and allele (`-X*0Y`) information.
    The clonotype table is then collapsed to handle unique V/J/CDR3 entries.

--  Clonotype tables in this format initially are missing CDR3 nucleotide sequence.
+-  Raw clonotype tables in this format do not contain CDR3 nucleotide sequence.
    Instead, an entire sequencing read (first column) is provided.
 Therefore, we have implemented additional algorithms for CDR3 extraction and "virtual" translation to tell out-of-frame clonotypes from partially read ones.